LidijaAl/Tenzi/README.md

 ### The challenge

-Create a Tenzi Game using React JS.
+Create a Tenzi Game using ReactJS.

 ### Screenshot